 Capital gains tax (CGT) is effectively a tax on the profit you’ve made on the house – the sale price minus whatever you paid for it.
 The costs involved in selling it such as the estate agent’s fees can be deducted before the calculation is made.
 There’s also an annual allowance which is calculated by the tax office.
 The CGT rate varies between 19% and 23% depending on the size of the gain.

 Plusvalía is a local municipal tax calculated on the rateable or ‘cadastral’ value of the land and the number of years since you bought it.
 The seller is usually liable for paying the plusvalía which is a relatively modest amount of a few hundred euros.
+By law, both parties are free to negotiate who pays the tax and generally it must be paid within 30 days of the sale taking place.

 Non-residents and taxes